LakshayB05/tds_project_2/README.md

 # tds_project_2
-This project automates data analysis and visualization from CSV files, generating heatmaps, boxplots, and summaries.
-It organizes outputs in a structured folder with insights and a report in README.md, making exploratory data analysis accessible and efficient for various users.
+This project is designed to simplify the exploration and visualization of datasets.
+It empowers users to extract meaningful insights from CSV files through a series of comprehensive analyses, including correlation studies, missing value visualizations, and distribution assessments.

+## Key Features:

+Effortless Data Insights: Automatically generates summary statistics and identifies key trends, correlations, and anomalies.
+Dynamic Visualizations: Produces intuitive visual outputs like heatmaps and boxplots to aid in understanding complex datasets.
+Markdown-Ready Reporting: Summarizes findings in a structured README.md file, complete with visualizations for easy presentation and collaboration.